Concat merges everything, and it doesn’t care about data types.

 Many ETL solutions are complex, not refined, and lack non-technical adoption.

-Most ETL software prioritize the database community, consequently hindering overall solution efficiency.
+Most ETL software prioritize the database community, which consequently hinders overall solution efficiency.
 Databases primarily focus on columns, data types, and tables, relegating row-level or cell-level data to a position of secondary importance.
 With our DAG engine, we’re able to treat each row as an important and essential asset to the data solution.

 Think of ET1 as a way to easily streamline data management in a user-friendly no-code environment that doesn’t require walls to climb. –Tyler